What’s the difference between gluten and fructan intolerances

 In most cases, gluten is broken down by digestive enzymes, or it passes harmlessly through the digestive system.
 Occasionally, individuals have an autoimmune response to gluten called celiac disease, which could relate to poor lining quality on the wall of the small intestines.

-what are fructans and galactans?
+What are fructans and galactans?

 Fructans and galactans are long carbohydrate chains.
 They typically consist of between 3 and 9 carbohydrate molecules.
 These are called oligosaccharides, with either a fructose molecule or a galactose molecule attached, leading to the name fructo-oligosaccharides (FOS) or galacto-oligosaccharides (GOS), respectively.